What Is Satanism? A Complete Guide to Types, Beliefs & History

 Inverted Cross

-Originally the Cross of St. Peter—Peter requested to be crucified upside-down, feeling unworthy to die as Christ did.
-In Satanic contexts, it represents rejection of Christianity or inversion of sacred symbols.
-However, it remains a legitimate Catholic symbol of humility.
+Originally the Cross of St. Peter — Peter requested to be crucified upside-down, feeling unworthy to die as Christ did.
+In Satanic contexts, it represents rejection of Christianity.
+However, it remains a legitimate Catholic symbol of humility, predating its Satanic association by centuries.

-The "Number of the Beast" from the Book of Revelation.
+The "Number of the Beast" from the Book of Revelation (13:18).
 In Satanism, embraced as a symbol of rebellion against Christian authority.
-Some scholars argue the original reference was a coded criticism of the Roman Emperor Nero.
+Some scholars argue the original reference was a coded criticism of the Roman Emperor Nero, written in a time of persecution.

-A symbol used by the Temple of Set, representing the Egyptian god Set as the isolate intelligence and source of individual consciousness distinct from the natural order.
+A symbol used by the Temple of Set, representing the Egyptian god Set as the isolate intelligence — the source of individual consciousness distinct from the natural order.
+Emphasizes Set's ancient pre-Christian origins.

 Organization Founded Type Satan Conceived As Primary Focus Political Stance